isomerpages/moe-anchorgreenpri/_holistic-education/Student Development Team/Student Well being.md

 Students to

-  ·&nbsp;embrace the affordances of technology while maintaining a balanced lifestyle between offline and online activities.<br>
+* embrace the affordances of technology while maintaining a balanced lifestyle between offline and online activities.<br>
-· be a safe and responsible user of technology and maintain a positive online presence.<br>
+* be a safe and responsible user of technology and maintain a positive online presence.<br>
-· be responsible for personal well-being in the cyberspace.
+* be responsible for personal well-being in the cyberspace.

 **AGPS Cyber Wellness Message:** Teaching students essential digital literacy skills so they remain _Safe, Responsible, and Balanced_ online—protecting personal information, practicing respectful interactions, and balancing their online and offline lives.

+**AGPS Cyber Wellness Programme**

+Anchor Green Cyber Wellness programme aims to promote the positive well-being of our anchorlites as internet users, inculcates positive peer influence by harnessing technology for collaboration, learning and productivity.

+AGPS Approach:

+* A comprehensive and effective whole school approach to cyber wellness.

+* AGPS Digital Citizen Pledge for students to commit to safe and wholesome cyber wellness habits

+* Termly Cyber Wellness assembly sharing sessions to equip students to educate students on cyber wellness activities

+* Class and/or recess activities to enable students to make informed decisions regarding cyber wellness matters